Downloads

 OpenJML is a tool for working with logical annotations in Java programs.
 It enables static or run-time checking of the validity of the annotations, with other features underway.

-The tool is available as a standalone command-line application for MacOS and Linux (Ubuntu 18.04 and 20.04), with Windows Cygwin in progress.
+The tool is available as a standalone command-line application for MacOS and Linux (Ubuntu) and WSL on Windows and as a LSP-compliant server for various IDEs.

 The OpenJML command line tool is OS-dependent.
 Download the appropriate release from the github latest release page.